cloudnativelabs/kube-router/docs/user-guide.md

       --advertise-external-ip                         Add External IP of service to the RIB so that it gets advertised to the BGP peers.
       --advertise-loadbalancer-ip                     Add LoadbBalancer IP of service status as set by the LB provider to the RIB so that it gets advertised to the BGP peers.
       --advertise-pod-cidr                            Add Node's POD cidr to the RIB so that it gets advertised to the BGP peers. (default true)
-      --advertise-service-cluster-ip-range string     If this parameter is set, Kube-router will add the service cluster IP range set by this parameter to the RIB, and send the routing advertisement of the service cluster IP range to the BGP peer.
-The purpose of this parameter is to reduce the number of service route entries sent by the Kube-router to the uplink network device.
-(Please configure "advertise-cluster-ip=true" at the same time to ensure that the "advertise-service-cluster-ip-range" parameter takes effect.)
+      --advertise-service-cluster-ip-range string     Add Cluster IP range of the service to the rib so that it advertises the IP range to BGP peers. (make sure that the "advertise-cluster-ip=true" flag is also set.)
       --bgp-graceful-restart                          Enables the BGP Graceful Restart capability so that routes are preserved on unexpected restarts
       --bgp-graceful-restart-deferral-time duration   BGP Graceful restart deferral time according to RFC4724 4.1, maximum 18h. (default 6m0s)
       --bgp-port uint16                               The port open for incoming BGP connections and to use for connecting with other BGP peers. (default 179)